 You might be wondering "what does a spider bite look like on a dog?"
 There are a few tell-tail signs to look out for to determine if your dog has been bit by a spider and how serious it is.

-The following are the two types of venomous spiders and their bites that Suffolk County pet owners should keep an eye out for:
+The following are the two types of venomous spiders and their bites that Deer Park pet owners should keep an eye out for:

 Black Widow - These bites can start to manifest symptoms quickly after your pup gets bit.
 The bite itself is painful and causes swelling and redness in the area.
 Thankfully, 15% of bites from black widow spiders are considered "dry", or non-venomous.